bracesoftware/DETUtils-Old/d_commands.md

 ### Warnings

 1. Make sure that whenever you create commands using the ``command`` keyword, the command name does not contain capital letters.
 Otherwise, unfortunately - server will recognize the command as unknown.
+But - this does not need to make you sad because this type of commands are not case-sensitive.
+2. Custom-prefixed commands are case-sensitive.
+Also, command names can contain capital letters.

 ### Notes